 - Making claims on your motorbike insurance policy

-Insurance cover for your motorbike
+Insurance cover for your motorbike in 2020

 In this chapter we look at the issue of insurance for your motorbike.
 We begin by explaining the popularity of riding a bike instead of a car and explain the law regarding motorbike insurance and what types of insurance there are.
 Analysing in depth the factors which insurance providers take into account in order to calculate your premiums and where you can purchase your insurance cover leads naturally to an examination of how to reduce your premiums.
 We then talk about the add-ons to a standard policy as well as specialised insurance cover which can save you money.
 Finally, we emphasise the importance of letting your insurer know of any changes in your personal circumstances or to the bike and give guidelines about how to make a claim.

 Why are motorbikes increasing in popularity?